spokestack/spokestack.io/content/docs/iOS/getting-started.md

 ## Prerequisites

-Your app needs to target iOS 11 or higher in order to use speech recognition.
+Your app needs to target iOS 11 or higher in order to use speech recognition, and iOS 13 or higher in order to use text to speech.

 ## Installation